 Japanese Puzzle Boxes

-The Japanese puzzle box with its complex underlying mechanics and aesthetic appeal were once used by everyone from travelers, housewives, and even ninjas and samurais.
-Although first created nearly 200 years ago, these pretty little Japanese boxes are still with us today.
+Japanese puzzle boxes with their complex underlying mechanics and aesthetic appeal were once used by everyone from travelers, housewives, and even ninjas and samurais.
+And although first created nearly 200 years ago, these pretty little Japanese boxes are still with us today.

 Here we will review three of the best Japanese puzzle boxes you can buy.
-We will also reveal how it works and uncover its fascinating history.
+We will also reveal how they work and uncover its fascinating history.

 How does a Japanese puzzle box work?